Sunshine's Secondary ESL Studio

 Adapting Speaking Routines for Different Levels

-One thing I love about conversation cards is how easy they are to adapt:
+One thing I love about conversation cards is how easy they are to adapt for different proficiency levels.

-Pair stronger speakers with beginners.
-The card acts as a guide so both can participate at their own level.
+Pairing stronger speakers with beginners can work really well when the prompt itself provides structure.
+The conversation card acts as a guide so both students can participate at their own level.

 Building Confidence Through Daily Speaking Practice